peterokwara/Real-Estate/README.md

 OpenSea Collection

 - The opensea collection can be found [here](https://testnets.opensea.io/collection/bathini-token).
 There are 10 properties which are minted (instead of 5).
 Two properties have bids on them.
-One is https://testnets.opensea.io/assets/rinkeby/0xa39fd52147cd7320e164e4017dada772ee9b75bb/4 and the other https://testnets.opensea.io/assets/rinkeby/0xa39fd52147cd7320e164e4017dada772ee9b75bb/2
+One of the property [is](https://testnets.opensea.io/assets/rinkeby/0xa39fd52147cd7320e164e4017dada772ee9b75bb/4) and the other property [is](https://testnets.opensea.io/assets/rinkeby/0xa39fd52147cd7320e164e4017dada772ee9b75bb/2)

 #### Running the project